pouchdb/pouchdb/docs/_guides/databases.md

 During development, it's often useful to destroy the local database, so you can see what your users will experience when they visit your site for the first time.
 A page refresh is not enough, because the data will still be there!

-In Chrome, you can use the [ClearBrowserData extension](https://chrome.google.com/webstore/detail/clearbrowserdata/apehfighfmpoieeniallefdeibodgmmb), which will add a trashcan icon to your toolbar, which you can click to delete all local data (IndexedDB, WebSQL, LocalStorage, cookies, etc.).
+In Chrome, you can use the [Clear Cache extension](https://chrome.google.com/webstore/detail/clear-cache/cppjkneekbjaeellbfkmgnhonkkjfpdn), which will add a trashcan icon to your toolbar, which you can click to delete all local data (IndexedDB, WebSQL, LocalStorage, cookies, etc.).

 In Firefox, you can use the [Clear Recent History+ add-on](https://addons.mozilla.org/en-US/firefox/addon/clear-recent-history/), so when you right-click a page you can quickly clear all data.